 Either way, the end result is the same: the delicious slice of red meat in the red square of the standard issue food pyramid.
 Children, take your milk carton and your food pyramid and your stickers and your erasers and don’t ask us these questions.

-The myth of the friendly farmer is a compelling story.
+The myth of the friendly farmer is compelling.
 We are taught to believe that our needs are filled without cost.
-We are taught that if there were cost, then it is justifiable because that is what we need to do to survive.
+We are taught that any cost is justifiable because it is what we need to do to survive.
 We buy deep into this myth.

 We believe that meat and milk are dietary staples without which we become weak and waifish.
-We are scared into thinking that without milk we will be frail and breakable.
-If we do not eat meat, we do not fit into the template.
-We will not have enough protein to be strong athletes or intelligent students.
-We have scaled unimaginable horror and torment to fulfill these myths.
-The myths keep the money flowing.
+We are scared into thinking that without milk we will become frail and breakable.
+We are made to feel that if we don’t eat meat and drink milk, we’ll fail.

-A mother cow will not cry out the name of its calve as it is taken from her.
+A mother cow will not cry out the name of her calf as it is taken from her in a language we can understand.
 A pig, wading through its own refuse, does not pontificate whether it was meant for bigger and better things.
-A chicken whose beak has been stubbed and talons has been clipped will not cry tears as it is pumped full of steroids and fed until its legs break.
-An animal can not tell you why it is suffering.
-The heart - the rightness - breaks and the spirit is tormented all the same.
-An animal suffers.
+A chicken whose beak has been stubbed and talons have been clipped will not cry tears as it is pumped full of steroids and fed until its legs break.
+An animal cannot tell you why it is suffering, but the heart - the rightness, the goodness, the love - breaks and the spirit is tormented all the same.
+The animal suffers.

-Why do I feel so scared and unwell?
+Many sit and wonder: why do I feel unwell?
+Why do depression and anxiety plague me so?
 I eat my meat, I live my life, I make good choices – but something is wrong, something is wrong, something is wrong, something is wrong.
 I must numb this pain.
 I feel trapped.
 I feel dirty.
 I feel sick.
 Something is wrong.
-This torment - the screaming in the dark corners of your mind - are the cries of their spirits.
-For as long as you perpetuate their misery, they will be a part of you.
+I hurt.
+Where are my children?
+Why do we all suffer?